arnaldo07/django-project/README.md

 If you haven't already, install and configure MySQL on your local machine ([guide]()).
 If you haven't already, install and configure PostgreSQL on your local machine ([guide]()).

-Create a database user and database django_proj to use for proj development.
+Create a database user and also a database proj_dev to use for development.
 Ensure the database url string under DATABASES in proj/settings.py corresponds to your setup.

 ## Setup

 Create a virtual environment in which to install Python pip packages.
 Virtual environment activation with [virtualenv](https://pypi.python.org/pypi/virtualenv),

     virtualenv venv          # create virtualenv venv
     source venv/bin/activate # activate

 or with [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/),

-    mkvirtualenv django-myproj # create and activate environment workon django-myproj       # reactivate existing environment
+    mkvirtualenv myproj       # create and activate environment workon myproj             # reactivate existing environment

 Install development dependencies,